 - 1 tablespoon olive oil

-- 12 bone-in chicken thighs (with skin), excess fat trimmed
+- 12 bone-in skin-on chicken thighs (trim excess fat)

 - 12 ounces crimini mushrooms, quartered (about 5 cups)